CSCfi/csc-user-guide/docs/apps/cp2k.md

   to 128 (physical) cores available per node (or up to 40 on Puhti).
 * Test the optimal run parameters for your model system and method.
-* Selecting the ELPA diagonalization library instead of ScaLAPACK may significantly accelerate calculations that require large matrix diagonalizations.
+* Selecting the ELPA diagonalization library instead of ScaLAPACK may significantly accelerate calculations that require large matrix diagonalizations (even up to 50% depending on the system).
 A good example are metallic systems that may converge poorly with the orbital transformation method and thus demand a standard diagonalization of the Kohn-Sham matrix.

 ### High-throughput computing with CP2K